aorosoeon/concentration_bot/README.md

 5. google.oauth2 and gspread for connecting to a google spreadsheet

 This bot has three commands: set, unset and stats.
 When you press "set", you get 3 options of concentration period: 20, 30 and 40 minutes.
 When the time is up, you get notification and then could rate your focus and completion of the task.
 This info uploads to Google spreadsheet. "unset" - discards a timer. "stats" - shows you info from a spreadsheet in a compact style (for a message).

+I run this script from VM in Google Cloud using "nohup" command (for continuous work).